AnasQiblawi/localgoose/README.md

    - Implement proper error handling
    - Use atomic operations when possible

+4. **Performance Optimization**
+   - Use indexes for frequently queried fields
+   - Implement pagination for large datasets
+   - Cache frequently accessed data
+   - Use lean queries when possible

+5. **Data Integrity**
+   - Implement proper validation
+   - Use transactions when needed
+   - Handle errors gracefully
+   - Keep backups up to date

 ## Limitations

 - Not suitable for large datasets (>10MB per collection)